Vanity Fair (PG-13)

 Focus Features; IMDb; Rotten Tomatoes; TV Tropes; Universal; Wikipedia

 This is based on a novel which I've never read.
-The main character is Rebecca "Becky" Sharp, who's played throughout most of the film by Reese Witherspoon (who of course we always quite like).
+The main character is Rebecca "Becky" Sharp, who's played throughout most of the film by Reese Witherspoon.
 However, before that we see a scene set in 1802, when Becky is about ten, and her father, a painter, sells a portrait he'd done of his late wife, to someone named Lord Steyne.
 (He'll show up again much later in the movie and cause some complications.)
 Becky didn't want the painting to be sold, as it's all she had by which to remember her mother.
 Anyway, the scene soon changes to sometime following her father's death, when she was taken in by Miss Pinkerton's Academy for Young Ladies.
 We see none of her time there, however, as the film immediately flashes forward to Becky as a young woman.
-We quickly learn that her only friend at the Academy had been Amelia Sedley (who we like), with whom she now leaves to visit Amelia's family before going off to take a job as a governess, working for Sir Pitt Crawley.
+We quickly learn that her only friend at the Academy had been Amelia Sedley, with whom she now leaves to visit Amelia's family before going off to take a job as a governess, working for Sir Pitt Crawley.
 While visiting Amelia's family, she meets her brother Joseph "Jos" Sedley, an officer stationed in India.
-Becky and Jos seem to have an immediate liking for each other, but Jos is dissuaded from pursuing a relationship by another office, George Osborne, who is supposed to marry Amelia.
-Though there's another officer, George's friend William Dobbin, who is secretly in love with Amelia (she knows nothing of this).
+Becky and Jos seem to have an immediate liking for each other, but Jos is dissuaded from pursuing a relationship by another officer, Captain George Osborne (Jonathan Rhys Meyers), who is supposed to marry Amelia.
+Though there's another officer, George's friend Major William Dobbin (Rhys Ifans), who is secretly in love with Amelia (she knows nothing of this).
 Of course, George is pretty much an ass who doesn't really care about Amelia, but he feels he has no choice in the arranged marriage.
 (Anyway, I think it was arranged by his father, who later in the story wants George to marry someone else, but in a rare display of "honor," George refuses to go back on his word to Amelia, which estranges him from his father.
 But I'm getting ahead of myself.)

 Well, Becky then goes to assume her position working for Sir Crawley, and we meet a few of his relatives, who honestly I couldn't keep straight.
 Though he did have a son named Rawdon, who is yet another officer.
 He shows up a bit later, with his elderly aunt Matilda, who is Sir Crawley's sister.
 Matilda doesn't seem to think highly of her brother or his family, but she takes an immediate liking to Becky, who she convinces Pitt to allow come with her back to London.
 Becky and Rawdon fall in love, but in spite of various things Matilda had said, such as not caring about social status, such notions were basically just talk, not her true beliefs, and so she disowned Rawdon.
 I should say, that while Sir Pitt had a title, he had very little money, while his sister had a great deal.